Import Terraform Configuration

 merge the new resources into your existing configuration.

-Inspect the docker.tf
+Review the contents of docker.tf

 Now run terraform plan